openpnp/openpnp/ReferencePushPullFeeder.md

 The **Multiplier** allows you to actuate the feeder multiple times to feed more parts per serving, as a speed optimization.
 This may reduce the feed time per part because the actuator is already at the right place and/or engaged in the mechanics.

+The **Discard Parts** function voids any remaining parts that were produced by prior feed actuations.
+This can be the case in 2mm pitch tapes (0201 or 0402 parts), where one feed produces two parts, and/or if you used a **Multiplier** greater than one.
+These parts might have fallen out of the tape in the meantime, or you don't want them picked for some reason.
+Discarding will just disregard these parts and prompt a new feed actuation on the next feed.
+If parts are still physically in their pockets, they will be transported away with the spent tape.

 ## Vision

 ### Vision / Calibration